matthewmjm/100-days-of-code-days-1-through-10/README.md

 **Today's Progress**: Today, I learned Python functions with outputs.
 And the difference between using print and return.
 Also learned about using docstrings to describe what a function does in a form of documentation.
 Also, diving deeper into while loops using Flags, and Recursion.
 Recursion is a function calling itself which is useful in while loops when you want to restart the function.

-**Thoughts:** I am now one-tenth through the 100 Days Code Challenge.
+**Thoughts:** To solidify today's learning, I built a calculator CLI app.
+I am now one-tenth through the 100 Days Code Challenge.
 These past 10 days have been on the basics.
 And I feel I know enough to use all I have learned and create a mini-capstone project tomorrow.

 **Link to work:** [Blind Auction](https://replit.com/@matthewmjm/Calculator#main.py)